The sole source of Lost Guild ebooks!

 Of course, Rani justified, Nurse might have relaxed her vigil if she’d known that Kalindramina was ready to fly.
 Even though the old woman knew nothing of falconing, Rani might have convinced her that the small raptor was a needy creature in the world of the Thousand Gods, a poor soul that required human contact.
 Besides, Rani could have explained, she herself must learn to watch over man and beast if she were eventually to count herself a good guildmistress.

-For Rani held the future of the glasswrights in her hands, as surely as she had recently gripped her stallion’s reins.
+For Rani held the future of the glasswrights in her hands, as surely as she had recently gripped her gelding’s reins.
 It would likely take decades, but the former apprentice intended to rebuild the guild that had been destroyed two years before.
 The stained-glass makers had fallen victim to rumors and lies, to the king’s mistaken belief that the artisans had been responsible for the Crown Prince’s assassination.
-The new king, Halaravilli, had held true to his word, though, and he had sent a notice throughout his lands that the glasswrights had been forgiven, that they could return to Moren.
+But the new king, Halaravilli, had held true to his word, and he had sent a notice throughout his lands that the glasswrights had been forgiven, that they could return to Moren.
 Unfortunately, few of the guildsmen had trusted the royal proclamation.
 They remembered bloodshed and torture; they remembered betrayal and death.

 Rani was determined, though.
 Even if she had to temporarily leave the comfort of Morenia, even if she had to travel to some distant land to learn her craft, she would see the glaziers return to Hal’s court.
 And years from now, Rani would be responsible for her own master craftsmen, for the journeymen and apprentices.
 Of course, she’d also need to watch over their horses, over the cats that she would keep in the granary to chase the mice, over the caged birds that would inspire the masters with their song.
 A kestrel would fit well into the menagerie.